pmitev/UPPMAX-Singularity-workshop/docs/running_singularity.md

 bind path = /etc/hosts
 ```

-On Rackham few more folders are automatically mounted for almot obvious reasons.
+On Rackham few more folders are automatically mounted for almost obvious reasons.
 ```
 - /scratch
 - /sw